StroCOMP: Strong Coupling of Organic Molecules and Plasmons

 10.

-Exploiting vibrational strong coupling to make an optical parametric oscillator out of a Raman laser (
+Exploiting vibrational strong coupling to make an optical parametric oscillator out of a Raman laser (PDF)

 J. del Pino, F. J. Garcia-Vidal, and J. Feist